HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 The populations in an opportunity composite are then lists of “services” the patient was eligible for (in the initial population and denominator) and received (in the numerator).
 The approach for populations not depicted here (denominator exclusion, denominator exception, and numerator exclusion) is analogous.

 Note that this approach is using component measures where the improvement notation for the component is that an increase in the score represents an improvement.
 If the improvement notation is decreasing for a component, it’s population criteria would be reversed (i.e. the appearance of a patient in the numerator would represent an opportunity, and appearance in the denominator would represent fulfillment).

-6.3 Patient-level Linear Combination Scoring
+### 6.3 Patient-level Linear Combination Scoring

+    Conformance Requirement 21 (Patient-level Linear Combination Scoring):
+    Patient-level linear combination scoring SHALL be indicated using a subjectOf element to define a with a CMPMSRMTH mesaure attribute with a code of LINEARSCR as defined by the base HQMF specification.
+    Calculation logic for patient-level linear combination composite measures SHALL be functionally equivalent to the calculation formulas defined in this section.
+    Calculation logic for patient-level linear combination composite measures SHOULD be wrrtiten in the same way as the calculation formulats defined in this section.
+    Narrative descriptions of population criteria for patient-level linear combination composite measures SHOULD include the narrative descriptions of the corresponding population criteria for each component measure.

 Patient-level linear combination scoring is modeled as a continuous variable measure that gives numerator credit for the proportion of patients in the numerators of composite measures.